coatyio/coaty-js/docs/man/developer-guide.md

 be collected and ingested into external processing pipelines such as the [ELK Stack](https://www.elastic.co/elk-stack).

-Any container component can publish a log object by creating and advertising a `Log` object.
+A controller can publish a log object by creating and advertising a `Log` object.
 You can specify the level of logging (debug, info, warning, error, fatal), the message to log, its creation timestamp, and other optional information about the host environment in which this log object is created.
 You can also extend the `Log` object with custom property-value pairs.

 You can also specify log tags as an array of string values in the `Log.logTags` property.
 Tags are used to categorize or filter log output.
 Agents may introduce